josdoaitran/microservices-everything/microservice-testing.md

 ## Component Testing for each microservice
+Component test: We do testing for a portion of the entire microservices architecture, component testing checks the end-to-end functionality of a chosen microservice (which can be made up of a few classes) by isolating the service within the system, replacing its dependencies with test doubles and/or mock services.Component test helps us to Acceptance Test for a service.

 After understanding of the difficulties and challenges to do E2E testing, we tend to focus on performing the testing with lower layers, especially Component Testing.
-In below image, we visualize the example of component view of several microservices with 2 famous communications types: Asnc and Sync.
+In below image, we visualize the example of component view of several microservices with 2 famous communications types: Async and Sync.

 ![Component-View](./images/component-view.png)